 Custom Database Connections

-Auth0 Extensibility allows you to add custom logic to build out last mile solutions for Identity and Access Management (IdAM).
-Auth0 extensibility comes in several forms: Rules, Hooks, and scripts for both custom database connections and custom database migration.
+Auth0 Extensibility allows you to add custom logic to build out last-mile solutions for Identity and Access Management (IdAM).
+Auth0 extensibility comes in several forms: Actions, Rules, Hooks, and scripts for both custom database connections and custom database migration.
 Each is implemented using Node.js running on the Auth0 platform in an Auth0 tenant.

 Auth0 extensibility executes at different points in the IdAM pipeline:

-- Hooks provide additional extensibility for when there is an exchange of non-user related artifacts, and for when user identities are created.
-See pre-user registration and post-user registration Hooks for details.
+Hooks provide additional extensibility for when there is an exchange of non-user related artifacts, and for when user identities are created.
+For details, read Hooks: Pre-User Registration and Hooks: Post-User Registration.

-- Custom database action scripts can be used to integrate with an existing user identity store, or can be used where automatic user migration from an legacy identity store is required.
+Custom database action scripts can be used to integrate with an existing user identity store, or can be used where automatic user migration from a legacy identity store is required.
+Various templates are provided.